 - Preferred or liked music usually improves productivity.

-- Attention demanding tasks can be hurt by music, especially vocal music.
+- Attention-demanding task performance can worsen by music, especially vocal music.

 - Not-so-loud music of your choice can help with creative work.